Interested in the 10 best corporate website design examples?

 The site’s background draws attention to the Apple brand and its association with white, while only the most essential quick search tabs line the top of the site.
 One of the great things about the site is that it seems incredibly simple, but in fact, the site contains a tremendous amount of information which is spread across lots of pages.
 It is possible to find everything from store locations to driver downloads, all though this simple looking site.
 To access these users can either use the extremely accurate search bar or use the list of tabs that are located at the bottom of the web page.

 The site has 100,000’s of different products and operates numerous different retail models too.
 Customers can choose to buy straight from Amazon, other members, or even from 3rd party stores.
-Despite pages being filled with hi-resolution images of the various products on offer, Amazon has ensured that the site has amazingly fast page load speeds as well as near perfect uptime.
+Despite a number of hi-resolution images of the various products on offer, Amazon has ensured that the site has amazingly fast page load speeds as well as near-perfect uptime.

 Amazon’s site has undergone some huge changes to its interface and continues to evolve to best meet the needs of its customers.
 In spite of its complexity, it is one of the most reliable and dependable websites in the whole world.